fakerybakery/simpletts/README.md

 - [ ] Model benchmarking tools
 - [ ] Batch processing support
 - [ ] Audio post-processing options
+- [ ] Allow easier extensibility with a plugin system

+## Support & Feedback

+If you encounter any issues or have questions, please open an [issue](https://github.com/fakerybakery/simpletts/issues).

 ## License